jdstafford/tic-tac-no/README.md

 Classic Tic-Tac-Toe.
+Features a scoreboard and play-again.
 Loser goes first on subsequent rounds.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).